coxlab/prednet-similarity-analysis/similarity_project/README.md

 	X_val_200.hkl  : HKL file holding 200 stimuli objects with 10 timesteps/transformation for evaluation of the predNet training
 	X_svm_700.hkl  : HKL file holding 700 stimuli objects with 10 timesteps/transformations, 600 used for training and 100 used for testing

 	Object stimuli are being read from:
  	'/n/coxfs01/wscheirer/stimuli/Master_Set/'
 	'/n/coxfs01/wscheirer/stimuli/Set3/'

     If hkl files already exists, no need to re-run it.
-    They can be found at:
+    HKL files generated from the Notre Dame Stimuli dataset can be found at:
-    /n/coxfs01/ygonzalez/prednet_similarity_hkl_data/similarity_project
+    /n/coxfs01/ygonzalez/prednet_similarity_hkl_data/similarity_project/iarpa_data/

 	<br>
 	<br>